Every Factor Influencing Chimney Repair Cost

 For same-day chimney repairs, professionals will typically charge an emergency repair fee.
 This is to encourage clients to schedule repairs during normal business hours.
 An emergency suggests that the inspection and repair can’t wait, so an additional cost reflects the after-hours nature of the service call.
 Homeowners can expect to pay an additional $100 and $300 for emergency repair fees for chimneys.

 Not all types of home improvement work require a permit, including a basic chimney cleaning and annual inspections.
 But when a chimney repair requires gaining access through masonry, demolition, removal of components, or extensive masonry repairs, a permit is usually required.

 Local municipalities set the rate for permits.
 Some are very affordable, while others can be quite expensive.
 Besides location, the type of repair being done can also influence the cost of a permit.
 For general construction permits, homeowners can expect to pay between $150 and $2,000.
 A chimney repair is likely to be on the lower end of this price range, but homeowners will want to keep the potential cost of a permit in mind when budgeting for their chimney repair job.
-It also helps to work with a chimney repair company that builds the cost of permits into its pricing and takes on the responsibility of filing for and securing any required permits.
+It also helps to work with chimney repair companies that build the cost of permits into their pricing and take on the responsibility of filing for and securing any required permits.

 Types of Chimney Repair